Co-authoring - Troubleshooting

 Case 1: Source files are stored in a non-shared location

-Solution: Ensure that all users save source documents in a shared location accessible to all collaborators, such as SharePoint.
+Solution: Ensure all users save source documents in a shared location accessible to all collaborators, such as SharePoint or a shared network drive.
+This applies to all versions.

 Case 2: Source files are synced at different timings

-Your shared file location e.g. SharePoint, and Excel each have their own synchronization timelines, and both need to sync properly for all source files to be visible in the Document Viewer.
-If this synchronization doesn't occur, users may see the popup 'The source file you are trying to access is missing.'
+Both need to sync properly for all source files to be visible in the Document Viewer.
+If this synchronization doesn't occur, users may see the popup 'The source file you are trying to access is missing.

 Solution: Wait for synchronization to complete, as this issue typically resolves itself automatically.
 Please be patient, the syncing may take longer with larger documents

 • Syncing errors may occur when users import or modify documents simultaneously in the same workbook.
 Each user's local DataSnipper instance writes updates to the workbook's XML data independently.
-If these updates are not synchronized properly, it can lead to discrepancies in the embedded document metadata, causing re-import loops.
+If these updates are not synchronized properly, it can lead to discrepancies in the embedded document metadata.

 • This issue arises because the last user to save their changes determines the XML data stored in the workbook, which may not align with other users' metadata.